The Metric Nature of Matter: The Chern-Simons functional

 \section{The Chern-Simons functional}

 The square of the Bott-Dirac operator in equation (\ref{b222}) involves the term $\sum_i \left( \frac{\pa S}{\pa \xi_i}\right)^2$.
 As we discussed in \cite{Aastrup:2019yui} $\frac{\pa S}{\pa \xi_i}$ will not involve terms linear in the curvature $F$ when $S(A)$ is build of terms, which are quadratic in $F$ (see section 6 in \cite{Aastrup:2019yui}).
-For reasons that shall soon become clear we would however like $\frac{\pa S}{\pa \xi_i}$ to involve such linear terms.
-In this section, which is based on the framework developed in \cite{Aastrup:2019yui}, we shall discuss how this may be achieved by introducing a complex phase.\\
+It is, however. important that $\frac{\pa S}{\pa \xi_i}$ involves such a linear term since this will give the operator $H$ in (\ref{b222}) a term quadratic in the curvature and a fermionic term linear in the covariant derivative.
+This, in turn, will imply that $H$ includes the Yang-Mills and Dirac Hamilton operators.
+In this section, which is based on the framework developed in \cite{Aastrup:2019yui}, we shall therefore discuss how this may be achieved by introducing a complex phase.\\

 We begin with the observation that if we add a Chern-Simons term

 to $S(A)$ as a complex phase

 and use that